 He had bright blue eyes.

 I hated and loved him equal measure.

-I loved that was fiercely loyally to everyone he cared for: his friends, his family.
+I loved that he was fiercely loyally to everyone he cared for: his friends, his family.
 I loved his honesty.
 I loved his sense of humour.
 I loved that he still took my Nan flowers just because he could.
 I loved that inside the shell of the man I saw, lived the soul of the boy I knew.

 But I hated what he did.
 I hated the emotional and financial strain he put my parents under.
 I hated the web of deceit he could create to get his way.
 I hated his new batch of ‘friends’.
 I hated that his life revolved around his next fix.
 I hated that I rarely saw the boy I knew in the face he had.
 I hated where he found his solace.

 The night the police knocked our door is a real to me now as it was back then.

 Officer S stood in front of me and I asked him which station my brother was at and was it OK to go pick him up.

 I couldn’t tell you the number of times he’d been to our home.
 But he looked different that night.
 He didn’t look disappointed like he normally did.
 He looked like he’d lost a fight.
 Like he had lost all hope.

 He looked…. devastated.

 It was then I noticed her.
 His female colleague.
 I don’t recall her name but I remember he introduced her as a family liaison officer.